-4. Using the oil filter wrench and a ratchet handle (or a socket or box-end wrench), remove the old oil filter and dispose of properly.
+6. Using the oil filter wrench and a ratchet handle (or a socket or box-end wrench), remove the old oil filter and dispose of properly.
+Verify the oil filter seal has been removed along with the filter.
 Do not re-use oil filter.